wojtekmach/nanorepo/README.md

       nanorepo server [--port PORT]

-        Serves files stored in `public/` for repositories and mirrors initialized in the current directory.
+        Serves files stored in `public/` of the current directory.

         Options: